 Local community officials often identify transportation issues that are of concern and about which they would like to have technical advice.
-In this project, a team of CTPS and MAPC engineers and planners will meet with community officials to learn more about specific problems and provide advice on next steps or to on such things as parking, traffic calming, walking, bicycling, and bus-stop-related issues that the community might have identified.
-There will likely be a site visit to better understand the potential problem, review existing data and make suggestions on further data that may be needed.
-General types of solutions along with appropriate follow-up and contact information might be recommended.
-Descriptions of the various planning processes at MassDOT, the MBTA, the MPO and MAPC and of how communities can get involved might also be appropriate to share.
-These are not design or even planning studies that would be performed by the CTPS or the MAPC staff.
+In this project, a team of CTPS and MAPC engineers and planners will meet with community officials to learn more about specific problems and provide advice on next steps or on such things as parking, traffic calming, walking, bicycling, and bus-stop-related issues that the community might have identified.
+There will likely be a site visit to better understand the potential problem, review existing data, and make suggestions on further data that may be needed.
+General types of solutions, along with appropriate follow-up and contact information, might be recommended.
+Descriptions of the various planning processes at MassDOT, the MBTA, the MPO and MAPC and guidance on how communities can get involved might also be provided.
+These are not design or even planning studies that would be performed.
 Rather, the project is a mechanism for providing quick-response advice to communities for resolving the issues they have identified.

 This work will advance the MPO's goals for system preservation, modernization, and efficiency; mobility; and land use and economic development.
-It will also be consistent with the MPO's Congestion Management Program and other staff-identified needs.
-It will also include a safety component in which staff will respond to community requests to conduct analyses at crash locations, and it will recommend possible mitigation strategies.
+It will also be consistent with the MPO's Congestion Management Process and other staff-identified needs.
+It will also include a safety component in which staff will respond to community requests to conduct analyses at crash locations and will recommend possible mitigation strategies.

 FFY 2013 Activities and Expected Work Products: Town requests for technical assistance will be solicited in early FFY 2013.
 The number of technical assistance cases will depend on the funding amount.
 MAPC and CTPS will coordinate and collaborate on a case-by-case basis.
 It is expected that two to five person-days will be spent on each community problem identified.
 Requests for services will be fielded and prioritized by the CTPS and MAPC staff.
-Teams of professionals will be dispatched to client municipalities, and memoranda on the consultations
+Teams of professionals will be dispatched to client municipalities, and memoranda on the consultations will document the work, recommendations, and outcomes.

-FUNDING G RECIPIEI NT(S) FUNDING SOURCE(S 5) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other
+FUNDING G RECIPIEI NT(S) FUNDING SOURCE(S 5)

+CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 МВТА Other

+\$40,000 \$20,000 \$60,000 \$38,000 \$22,000